 Flashlights + the dark of night = excitement!
 Hide glow-in-the-dark items (stars, bugs, etc.) and let teams of kids discover the treasures.

 Each team has a bucket with holes in the bottom and a container of water, plus an intact bucket that sets several feet away.
 At “Go!” team members must fill the “hole-y” bucket with water, balance it on their head, run to the intact bucket, empty their water into it, and run back to their teammates who repeat the race.
 The team with the most water in the intact bucket wins.

 48. Bubble Gum

 Each guest gets a paper plate with a piece of fresh bubble gum buried in whipped cream.
 Using only their mouths, guests must find their bubble gum and be the first to blow a bubble.

 This game is played in pairs.
 One member of the team wears a blindfold—no peeking!
-There is some desirable prize that the blindfolded member needs to get to.
+There is some desirable prize that the blindfolded member needs to get.
 The team member who can see guides him/her to the prize, but only using words.
-First team to grab the swag, wins.
+The first team to grab the swag wins.

 50. Bouncing Basketball

 Start with colored ping-pong balls and a trash can.
 Party guests circle the trash can and see who can bounce the most balls into the can.